 Goals:

 Bar Success Skills Sessions builds on analytical, writing, and organizational skills that students use during their law school years with the goal of enhancing students' ability to prepare for the bar exam.
-Although most intensive preparation for the bar will occur in the eight to ten weeks before the bar exam, this class will give students a foundational jump-start by introducting them to:
+Although most intensive preparation for the bar will occur in the eight to ten weeks before the bar exam, these sessions will give students a foundational jump-start by introducing them to:

 - The format and components of the bar exam

-- The scope of preparing for the 3 tests on the Bar Exam
+- The scope of preparing for the 3 tests on the Legacy UBE, as well as the question types on the new NextGen UBE

-- Test-specific strategies for the MPT, Essay Writing, and MBE
+- Test-specific strategies for the MPT, Essay Writing, MBE/MCQs and Integrated Question Sets

-- Bar Success specific study and organiztional skills
+- Bar Success specific study and organizational skills

 This class is not intended to replace commercial bar preparation courses.
 They complement such courses well and will enhance critical reading, thinking, and writing skills to maximize the chances of success on the bar exam.